128technology/docs/docs/intro_installation_quickstart_mist_aws.md

 * Bring Your Own License (BYOL): This allows you to install your own licensed copy of the SSR software on an AWS VM.
 A token or certificate is required to install the software.
 If a token or certificate is not in your possession, please contact your Juniper Sales representative.
 Refer to the [Session Smart Networking Platform (BYOL)](https://aws.amazon.com/marketplace/pp/prodview-lz6cjd43qgw3c?sr=0-2&ref_=beagle&applicationId=AWSMPContessa) offering.

-Once you have selected the AMI that better suits the needs of your deployment, proceed to the [Session Smart Router Deployment](#session-smart-router-deployment) to deploy a Session Smart Router.
+Once you have selected the AMI that suits the needs of your deployment, proceed to the [Session Smart Router Deployment](#session-smart-router-deployment) to deploy a Session Smart Router.

-### Requesting access to a Private Offer
+### Requesting Access to a Private Offer

 :::important
 There is no software cost associated with deploying the Private image, the cost of running the EC2 instance is the only cost (AWS compute cost).
 Please also note that software upgrades and deployments **outside** of the cloud (e.g., on premises) will not be possible without a token or certificate.